mattihicks/matthewmatthew/_posts/2018-10-11-getting-researchy.markdown

 So where am I headed, what I am doing?
 I'm getting all researchy, I'm becoming a UX Researcher*.

+Also, if you have a similar experience of pivoting from one discipline to another - or if you're just plain antidiscipline, I'd love to connect.

 <p class="captionText">*But titles be damned, I'll always be a maker 😉🦈